 Table manners in Iran

 As we discussed, some restaurants in Iran have Takht and cushions, and some restaurants have Western-style chairs and tables.
 Iranian houses are the same too.
 Usually, they have a table and chairs; also, they sit on the floor for eating.
-Whether you are in a restaurant or at an Iranian house, Iran dining etiquette is the same.
+Whether you are in a restaurant or at an Iranian house, Iranian dining etiquette is the same.

 Eating